 One of the services the AAA provides in certain states is handling pesky DMV paperwork.
 They do everything for you.
 All you have to do is head to your local branch.
 You might even get the replacement plates on the spot.

-Purchase a License Plate Frame That Fits Your Car
+Purchase a New License Plate Frame That Fits Your Car

 Ideally, you should pick an OEM model built to fit your car.
 Another brand may be more appealing to you, but if it doesn’t fit your vehicle, it’ll be useless.

 You can head down to your local automotive supply store to see if they have one in stock.
-Or, Google the make and model of your car followed by “license plate frame”.
+Or, Google the make and model of your car followed by “license plate frame” or “license plate bracket”.

 We also have a ton of recommendations in our guide for the best license plate frames available today.

-Check out your vehicle’s front bumper.
-Your car may already have pre-drilled holes on it, which eliminates the need for you to do any drilling.
+Check out your vehicle’s front bumper for the mounting location.
+Your car may already have pre-drilled holes on it, which eliminates the need for you to go drilling holes in the mounting site.

 With Dimples